deangelacgn/deangelacgn/README.md

 ### Hi there! 😄

-I am Deangela and I am a Software Developer at Thoughtworks.
+I am Deangela and I am a Senior Software Developer.
 I love backend development, and learning new things in the space!

-- 🔭 I am currently learning Golang;
 - ♟️ Hobbies: Playing board games, either in-person or online.
 Are you up for a match?

 <!--